falkyre/nhl-led-scoreboard-img/README.md

 </span>

-This project provides a free [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) based Raspberry Pi image with [NHL LED Scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) pre-installed.
+This project provides a free [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) based Raspberry Pi image with [NHL LED Scoreboard](https://github.com/falkyre/nhl-led-scoreboard) pre-installed.
 This is built with the Hasicorp packer with the packer-builder-arm plugin (https://github.com/mkaczanowski/packer-builder-arm) in a docker image extended with ansible.
 Ansible is used to do the provisioning of the image.
 For more information, see the [BUILD](https://github.com/falkyre/nhl-led-scoreboard-img/tree/packer/nhl-image/BUILD.md) documentation.

-* Works on Raspberry Pi models **_zero 2w up to the pi 4_**.
-The pi zero w will crash and the pi 5 requires a rewrite of the software due to how it handles GPIO now.
+* Works on Raspberry Pi models - Zero 2w up to Raspberry pi 4
 * Built on Raspbian Lite (no desktop).
-As of March 2024, current image build runs on latest RaspiOS Bookworm lite.
+As of October 2025, current image build runs on latest RaspiOS Trixie lite (32 and 64bit).
 * Simple WiFi Setup (Ethernet setup not tested and should only be done by advanced users) using the [comitup](http://davesteele.github.io/comitup/) utility.

 This image also provides a command called `sb-tools` which helps you with various tools to run and configure the scoreboard in a text/terminal based GUI.
 There are also a set of command line aliases that provide similar functionaity without a GUI.
 See [Command Line Utilities](#NHL-Led-Scoreboard-command-line-utilities) for a list.